Liberty Bridge over the River Danube Budapest

 Parisian-style lampposts on either side.
 Liberty Bridge was first painted green and originally named Ferenc Jozsef Bridge (after Emperor Franz Joseph), who has personally fitted the last silver nugget into the bridge at the inauguration on October 4, 1896.

-The beautiful and aesthetic bridge has suffered barbarism in the World War II, when the retreating German army detonated it in January 1945.
+The beautiful and aesthetic bridge has suffered barbarism in World War II, when the retreating German army detonated it in January 1945.
 A few weeks later a raft bridge was constructed and the city has started to repair the seriously damaged parts of Liberty Bridge.

 Nowadays Liberty bridge is a popular tourist attraction and beloved spots for the locals, a unique venue for concerts and other happenings for spring/ summer weekends (Liberty Bridge Takeovers).
 Are you planning to visit Liberty Bridge?
 Why not pop in to the Great Market Hall too, where you can taste the best bites of Hungary during a tasting tour.